gillacane0/spam-classification-transformer/README.md

 Project Overview

 This project implements a text classification pipeline for spam detection using both classical machine learning and Transformer-based models.
-The goal is to compare a simple TF-IDF + Logistic Regression baseline with a fine-tuned DistilBERT model to evaluate performance on real-world SMS data.
+The goal is to compare a simple TF-IDF + Random Forest baseline with a fine-tuned DistilBERT model to evaluate performance on real-world SMS data.

 Dataset